 The key difference is that companies do not pay Income Tax or Capital Gains tax.
 Rather, they pay Corporation Tax, which is currently set at 19% of all profits, regardless of the level of profits.
 This applies to both rental yields and money made from selling the property.

-Bear in mind that only individuals, not companies, can claim the £6,000 Capital Gains Tax allowance (falling to £3,000 in the 2024/25 tax year).
+Bear in mind that only individuals, not companies, can currently claim the £3,000 Capital Gains Tax allowance.
 If you are dealing with one cheap property on a relatively short-term basis then it may be more cost-effective to own and sell the property as an individual, as the Capital Gains Tax paid after applying the allowance will likely be lower than the Corporation Tax paid at full price.

 However, If you are dealing with multiple properties or one more expensive property, then letting as a limited company can greatly reduce the amount of tax paid on your earnings.
 The downside here is that the income will then belong to the company rather than the individual, and getting the money out of the company – either through dividends or in the form of salary – comes with its own tax consequences, which could end up offsetting the savings you’ve made.
 There can also be significant costs involved if you’re transferring a current buy to let property into a limited company as this can lead to Stamp Duty and Capital Gains Tax charges at the time of transfer.
 It’s essential to seek professional tax advice if you’re considering doing this.